Lazy Game Reviews

-LGR (originally an initialism of Lazy Game Reviews) is an American YouTube channel and web series created by Clint Basinger (born December 20, 1986) which focuses on video game reviews, retrocomputing, and unboxing videos.
-His YouTube channel has been compared to that of Techmoan.
-Basinger is known for restoring a Hot Wheels PC and reviewing expensive vintage computers.
+Clint Basinger (born December 20, 1986), better known as LGR (originally an initialism of Lazy Game Reviews), is an American YouTuber who focuses on video game reviews, retrocomputing, and unboxing videos.
+His YouTube channel of the same name has been compared to Techmoan and The 8-Bit Guy.
+Basinger is known for building, restoring and reviewing many vintage computers and reviewing mainly PC games.
 The channel is funded through YouTube advertising, and through Patreon.